TurakhiaLab/ROADIES/docs/start.md

 This section provides quick steps to get acquainted with ROADIES.

-For more details about various possible ways of installations, refer to [Installations](setup.md) tab.
-For more details about the usage and further configurability, refer to [Usage](usage.md) tab.
+For more details about various possible ways of installations, refer to the [Installation](setup.md) tab.
+For more details about the usage and further configurability, refer to the [Usage](usage.md) tab.

-## Quick Install (using docker)
+## Quick install (using docker)

 First clone the repository